Naros/governance/GOVERNANCE.md

 ## Overview

 Anyone can contribute to Debezium by following the [contribution workflow](https://github.com/debezium/debezium/CONTRIBUTE.md) or discussing features and improvements on GitHub issues.
+To become a committer in the Debezium project, start by making approved pull requests.
+After sufficient trust is built through with on Debezium, any current Debezium committer can nominate you to the steering committee for a committer role.

 ## Project Roles

 For governance purposes, there are two formal roles for the Debezium project.

-* **Steering Committee**: A committee composed of committers with the final authority over all decisions made on te project.
+* **Steering Committee**: A committee composed of committers with the final authority over all decisions made on the project.
 * **Committers**: A group of contributors with the right to merge pull requests into the Debezium repositories and publish releases.

-## Debezium Committers
+### Debezium Committers

 A Debezium committer is an individual who has been granted the right to merge pull requests into one of several Debezium GitHub repositories.
 A pull request requires a voting/review procedure, outlined below in the [Voting Rules and Procedures](#voting-rules-and-procedures) section prior to merging.

-To become a committer in the Debezium project, start by making approved pull requests.
-After sufficient trust is built through with on Debezium, any current Debezium committer can nominate you to the steering committee for a committer role.

 Debezium's committers are listed in the [COMMITTERS.yml](./committers.yml).

-## Steering Committee
+### Steering Committee

 The Debezium steering committee has the final authority over all decisions regarding the Debezium project, including: